aimer63/fire/docs/config.md

 # Configuration Reference: FIRE Monte Carlo Simulation Tool

 > **Note:**
-> The simulation assumes all assets, liabilities, incomes, expenses, and flows are denominated in a
+> _The simulation assumes all assets, liabilities, incomes, expenses, and flows
-> single currency of your choice.
+> are denominated in a single currency of your choice.
 > There is no currency conversion or multi-currency support; all values must be provided and
-> interpreted in the same currency throughout the simulation.
+> interpreted in the same currency throughout the simulation._
+>
+> _The simulation does not consider any fiscal aspects, therefore parameters such as salary, pension,
+> contributions, etc. are to be considered net of taxes._

 This document explains all parameters available in the main TOML configuration file (`config.toml`).